-It is customary in our synagogue to wear Kippot (head coverings) and Talliot (prayer shawls).
+It is customary, at Temple Beth Tikvah, to wear Kippot (head coverings) and Talliot (prayer shawls) while worshipping in the synagogue.
 About two-thirds of our Shabbat and festival services are chanted or read in Hebrew, with the remainder in English.
-We customarily call several aliyot to the Torah.
-Our ritual practice regarding food and what we do or don't do on Shabbat within the synagogue reflects a more traditional orientation than found in many Reform synagogues.
-We believe that one can be a Reform or Liberal Jew and still display a high level of Jewish observance.
-We seek to be active, positive, observing Jews with the conviction that Judaism can enrich our lives.
+Customarily, several aliyot are called to the Torah.
+We believe one can be a Reform or Liberal Jew and still display a high level of Jewish observance.
+We seek to be active, positive, observant Jews with the conviction that Judaism enriches our lives.